-BMI estimates mobile handsets was the largest segment of the consumer electronics market in 2015 at USD3.7bn, accounting for about 46% of total spending.
+We estimate mobile handsets was the largest segment of the consumer electronics market in 2015 at USD3.7bn, accounting for about 46% of total spending.
 Handset spending is potentially the most dynamic segment of the market, particularly after the removal of sanctions, with additional upside if the government adjusts the tariff regime.
 There will likely be a short-term boost to sales once devices become available through official channels.
 We expect the market will continue to be dominated by Samsung and the competitive dynamics with Chinese vendors, such as Huawei and Lenovo.
-We expect the market to grow strongly during the forecast period, with handset sales growing by a compound annual growth rate (CAGR) of 5.6% over 2016-2020, increasing the share of handset sales to 48% by the latter years of our forecast.
+We expect the market to grow rapidly during the forecast period, with handset sales growing by a compound annual growth rate (CAGR) of 5.7% over 2016-2020.